CALIFORNIA PROJECT PREPARATION PROGRAM

 banner3.jpg

-All applications will be reviewed by the Resilient Cities Catalyst (RCC) team, under the guidance of California Resilience Partnership's (CRP) Advisory Board.
+All applications were reviewed by the Resilient Cities Catalyst (RCC) team, under the guidance of California Resilience Partnership's (CRP) Advisory Board.

 NOMINATE A PROJECT